Sovereignty of the Philippines

+Definition of sovereignty

 As a practical matter, the question of sovereignty for the Philippines did not arise until near the end of the 19th century.
 The constitutive theory of statehood was developed in the 19th century to define what is and is not a state.
 With this theory, statehood depends on an entity's recognition by other countries.
+According to the theory's framework, the Philippines would still be considered Spanish or American territory in spite of the fact that an independent Philippine government had been established and effectively ruled the country until the American armed assertion of sovereignty.

+The declarative theory of statehood, on the other hand, was developed long after the events of the Philippine-Spanish-American wars, but when applied to those events accounts for the fact that the sovereignty of Spain and the United States was merely nominal and would recognize the control that the Philippine Republic had in the islands as sovereignty.

+Sovereignty over the Philippines as a whole ceased to be a contentious issue upon American recognition of Philippine independence via the Treaty of Manila, the first such recognition granted to the Philippines.

 Spanish period

 Early contact

 The first well documented arrival of western Europeans in the archipelago was the Spanish expedition led by Portuguese-born Spanish explorer Ferdinand Magellan, which first sighted the mountains of Samar at dawn on 16 March 1521 (Spanish calendar).
 Magellan sought friendship among the natives beginning with Humabon, the chieftain of Sugbu (now Cebu), and took special pride in converting them to Catholicism.
 His involvement with the native tribes eventually led to his death on 27 April 1521 in the Battle of Mactan.

 After Magellan's voyage, subsequent Spanish expeditions were dispatched to the islands and, in 1543, Ruy López de Villalobos named the islands of Leyte and Samar Las Islas Filipinas after Philip II of Spain.
 The single surviving vessel from Magellan's fleet, the Victoria, returned to Spain in 1522, after which Spain claimed dominion over the Philippine archipelago on the basis of discovery, a valid mode of acquisition at the time.